-I admit that we travel more than your average family, but there are lots of families like us.
+I admit that we travel more than your average family (check out our travel highlights of 2019), but there are lots of families like us.
 In fact, there are families who travel even MORE than us; digital nomad parents who homeschool their children, or families on year-long sabbaticals.
 If you’re looking for ways to travel more as a family, 5 Lost Together has a great series interviewing families and finding out how they find ways to travel; from using maternity leave, using home exchanges, renting your home, and just saving bloody hard for a gap year.

 But this post is about how we, TraveLynn Family, have so far managed to afford to travel.

 We do feel lucky and appreciate that we’re in a privileged position to decide how we spend our money.
 However, we don’t drive a fancy car, we have never stretched ourselves on a mortgage (although we do have one), we don’t go out for fancy dinners, and you’ll never find me clothes shopping unless it’s absolutely necessary.
-We watch the pennies and the majority of our disposable income goes to travel.
+We watch the pennies, use some of these money saving ideas for families, and the majority of our disposable income goes to travel.

 We travelled as much as possible before our eldest started school

 Up until very recently, we weren’t tied down to school holidays.
 We could travel as and when we wanted, as much as money and time off work would allow, meaning we could get off-peak airfares and accommodation.
-From long weekends, fortnight holidays, to our epic 101 days in Africa, these trips were all done during school terms.
-Now that our eldest is in school, we’re having to work a lot harder in finding ways to fund our travel.
-So if your kids aren’t yet in school, NOW is the time to travel with them!
+From long weekends, fortnight holidays, to our epic 101 days in Africa, these trips were all done during school term.
+Now that both our kids are in school, we’re having to work a lot harder in finding ways to fund our travel and maximise annual leave for holidays, although it’s still very possible!
+So if your kids aren’t yet in school, NOW is the time to travel with them.

 We took voluntary redundancy